opengovfoundation/hr-manual/markdown/manual.md

 ## Covered Expenses & Reimbursements

 ### Covered Expenses
-The OpenGov Foundation will reimburse pre-approved, work-related expenses.
+The organization will reimburse pre-approved, work-related expenses.
 Any expenditure totalling more than $1,000—including cumulative expenses like software subscriptions—must be pre-approved by the Board of Directors and Executive Director.
 Sub-$1,000 reimbursable expenses which do not require BOD approval include but are not limited to:

 * Travel between work meetings and the office.
 * Travel to, from, and during conferences and events.